 All the children of God form one single family.
 This great family is called the Church.
 Founded by Our Lord Jesus Christ Himself, it is the great sheepfold where the voice of the Good Shepherd still resounds.

-Dawn broke, casting a golden glow over the Sea of Galilee.
-Peter and six companions had spent the night fishing without catching anything.
+Dawn was breaking, casting a golden glow over the Lake of Galilee.
+The apostle Peter and six companions had spent the night fishing without catching anything.
 In the morning, a stranger on the shore called out to them to cast the net on the right side of the boat.
-They did so, and the net filled with fish, to the point of nearly breaking.
+They obeyed, and at once the net was filled with fish, almost to the point of breaking.

 John was the first to understand:

-As soon as the other disciples came ashore, seated around Jesus, they shared the meal.
+As soon as the other disciples came ashore, they sat down around Jesus and shared the meal with Him.
 The waves lapped gently against the stones, and the breeze brushed their faces.
 Above all, the presence of their Master filled them with a joy beyond imagining.
 After the meal, while the others remained silent, Jesus turned to Simon Peter.

 “Simon, son of John, do you love Me more than these?”